 Based on the assumptions described in the DRS Certification Letter, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return, a 7.00% on pension plan investments was applied to determine the total pension liability.
+Therefore, the long-term expected rate of return, a 7.00% on pension plan investments was applied to determine the total pension liability or (asset).

-Sensitivity of the Net Pension Liability to Changes in the Discount Rate

-The following table presents the Quillayute Valley School District's proportionate share of the collective net pension liability or asset calculated using the discount rate of 7.00%, as well as what the net pension liability would be if it were calculated using a discount rate that is one percentage-point lower (6.00%) or one percentage-point higher (8.00%) than the current rate.
+Sensitivity of the Net Pension Liability (Asset) to Changes in the Discount Rate percentage-point lower (6.00%) or 1 percentage-point higher (8.00%) than the current rate.
 Amounts are calculated using the school district's specific allocation percentage, by plan, to determine the proportionate share of the collective net pension liability or asset.